Haq-K/Diamond-Price-Prediction/README.md

 ![Model](img/model.png)

-The model is trained with a batch size of 64 and for 100 epochs.
-Early stopping is applied in this training.
-The training stops at epoch 25, with a training MAE of 736 and validation MAE of 535.
-The two figures below show the graph of the training process, indicating the convergence of model training.
+The model was trained with a batch size of 64 and for 100 epochs.
+Early stopping was applied in this training and the model stopped automatically at Epoch 30, with a training MAE of 551 and validation MAE of 158.
+The two figures below show the graph of the training process.

 ![Loss Graph](img/loss.png) ![MAE Graph](img/accuracy.png)